tudordre/checkoutapp/README.md

 * **repository** - for managing data.
 In this repository it uses an in memory list of products and promotions

-For promotion appling it uses the **Chain of responsability Design Pattern** so it can add **very easy a lot of other promotions**.
+For promotion appling it uses the **Chain of responsibility Design Pattern** so it can add **very easy a lot of other promotions**.
 Just implement one of the interfaces
-* CartPromotion (which is responsable for promotions at the cart/checkout level: Total amount bigger than XXX, At least XXX items in total, etc)
+* CartPromotion (which is responsible for promotions at the cart/checkout level: Total amount bigger than XXX, At least XXX items in total, etc)
-* MinimumItemNumberPromotion (which is responsable for promotions at product/item level: 1 item at 50%, buy at least 2 with 10% discount etc)
+* MinimumItemNumberPromotion (which is responsible for promotions at product/item level: 1 item at 50%, buy at least 2 with 10% discount etc)

-This makes easy to **add some other strategies** like freeshiping by implementing the root interface BasePromotion
+This makes easy to **add some other strategies** like free shipping by implementing the root interface BasePromotion

 The **product** contains the required fields: code, name, price.

 Also when looking for an non existing product, the service will throw a 404 exception using the exception added in the exceptions package.

 The promotions should be added in a specified order.
 First the item level ones and after that the ones at the checkout level.
 Otherwise there can be made this sort in the code based on the class of the promotion object.

 ## Setup ##

-### Install Dependencie
+### Install Dependencies
 * Java 11
 * Gradle 7.3.1